State of Florida preparing to ship COVID-19 vaccines

 At Summers Rain Assisted Living Facility in Boynton Beach, the demand for the vaccine isn't high.

-"Currently we have about five patients who want to take the vaccine," Ph.D.
-Love Predelus said.
+"Currently, we have about five patients who want to take the vaccine," Dr. Love Predelus said.

 Predelus said all their bases have been covered.

-Moskowitz said in the second shipment of vaccines Florida should get up to 350 thousand doses of Moderna.
-The haul will go to over 150 hospitals statewide.
+Moskowitz said in the second shipment of vaccines Florida should get up to 350,000 doses of Moderna.
+The haul will go to more than 150 hospitals statewide.

 Moskowitz said the state of Florida could receive anywhere between 800,000 to a million doses of vaccines in the month of December.